PyConPL/Book/2016/presentations/tdd_of_python_microservices/text.md

 because they take too long.
 It would be great to give unit tests that simulate HTTP calls (I think all HTTP/REST frameworks have a facility to do that) the Bravado's validation abilities.
-That's what I did for [Falcon](https://falconframework.org/) with [bravado-falcon](https://github.com/butla/bravado-falcon), thanks to Bravado's extensibility.
+That's what I did for Falcon [6] with bravado-falcon [7], thanks to Bravado's extensibility.
 Such integration can probably be easily developed for other web frameworks.

 ```python